CARES Act Reporting

 Reinhardt University has signed and returned the certification and agreement form to receive its Higher Education Emergency Relief Fund (HEERF) allocation from the CARES Act.
 As required by law, Reinhardt intends to and is in the process of providing the mandated amount of 50% of funding in the form of emergency financial aid grants to students.
 The total amount of emergency financial aid grant funding allocated to and received by Reinhardt is $639,200.

-As of May 22, 2020, Reinhardt has distributed $435,709.00 in emergency financial aid grant funding to 669 eligible students.
+As of September 30, 2020, Reinhardt has distributed $582,416 in emergency financial aid grant funding to 898 eligible students.
 The total number of eligible students at Reinhardt from the Spring 2020 semester is 987 and eligible students are being distributed funding as they apply for it.

 Reinhardt has determined that all students who meet the eligibility requirements specified by the Department of Education, have filed a completed 2019-2020 FAFSA prior to the end of the Spring 2020 semester, and have completed attendance (not fully Withdrawn) for the Spring 2020 semester are eligible to receive funding.
 The determination of the amounts distributed to each student is based on the disruption of campus activities when all on-campus Spring 2020 coursework was moved online.